kunhwiko/concepts/languages/java/lang-java.md

   1. public: code can be accessed anywhere
   2. protected: code in the same package has access and allows subclasses outside the package to inherit protected things
   3. default: code in the same package has access
-  4. private: code in the same class
+  4. private: code in the same class has access

 Preventing subclasses / inheritance
   1. non-public classes (no such thing as a private class) can be subclassed only by classes in the same package